About pCPA

 Health Canada reviews drugs for safety, efficacy and quality before authorizing them for sale in Canada.

-In Canada there are two health technology assessment organizations which review the clinical and cost-effectiveness of a drug product; the Canadian Agency for Drugs and Technologies in Health (CADTH) and in Québec, l’Institut national d’excellence en santé et en services sociaux (INESSS).
-CADTH and INESSS provide a recommendation to public drug plans on whether or not a drug should be reimbursed for public funding.
+In Canada there are two health technology assessment organizations which review the clinical and cost-effectiveness of a drug product; Canada's Drug Agency (CDA-AMC, formerly CADTH) and in Québec, l’Institut national d’excellence en santé et en services sociaux (INESSS).
+The CDA-AMC and INESSS provide a recommendation to public drug plans on whether or not a drug should be reimbursed for public funding.

 pCPA

-The pCPA negotiation process begins for the majority of new drugs, once a recommendation is published by CADTH and/or INESSS. pCPA uses the recommendations from CADTH and INESSS and other factors to determine whether or not it will enter into a negotiation for a drug.
+The pCPA negotiation process begins for the majority of new drugs, once a recommendation is published by the CDA-AMC and/or INESSS. pCPA uses the recommendations from the CDA-AMC and INESSS and other factors to determine whether or not it will enter into a negotiation for a drug.
 Following a successful negotiation, pCPA will issue a letter of intent which sets the terms of the agreement between the pCPA and the drug manufacturer.

 The pCPA team works closely with the jurisdictions providing support in negotiations, administration, communications, standardization, analytics, process design, and policy related to brand and generic products.